EitanRashkovan/dguest390.github.io/index.md

 - Security/Automation
   - Worked in both residential and commercial.
 Providing owners protection and allowing more control over their property through technology.
 - Solar
-  - Worked in provding owners with a lower energy bill while also moving to a source that's renewable
+  - Worked in providing owners with a lower energy bill while also moving to a source that's renewable

 ## School
 After Learning how to connect with people and getting the "travel bug" out of my system, I realized that I wanted to work on something more than just conversations.